 EGI-ACE aims to empower researchers to collaborate in data- and compute-intensive research through free-at-point-of-use services.
 Ensuring that the project's activities, developments, and outputs are observed by the target audiences and stakeholders, it is crucial to have a clear communications strategy.
 Ensuring recognition of the work is however not the only important factor to reach the project's objectives.
 In addition to disseminating content and raising awareness, it is paramount to focus on engagement.
-The Communications and Engagement Plan provides an in-depth description on how project results, developments and branding will be communicated throughout the project as well as engagement with the targeted audiences, a clear dissemination strategy, and the description of promotion, consultancy, outreach, training and co-design activities.
+The Communications and Engagement Plan provides an in-depth description on how project results, developments and branding will be communicated throughout the project as well as engagement with the targeted audiences, a clear dissemination strategy, and the description of promotion, consultancy, outreach, training, and co-design activities.

 The document introduces the plan with a stakeholder overview.
-The main stakeholder categories that are identified are: users, service and content providers for research, EOSC Governance and Core, and peer initiatives.
+The main stakeholder categories that are identified are: users, service, and content providers for research, EOSC Governance and Core, and peer initiatives.
 For each of them, specific target groups have been identified.
 The plan continues with actionable and practical steps to ensure that the main target audiences (users and compute providers) are aware of the services and opportunities the project offers.
-This will be based on input from the technical work packages (WP3, 4, 5, 6 and 7) which will provide the communication and engagement tasks in WP2 with input about the uptake and onboarding of services, the adoption of use cases, and the development of the data spaces.
+This is based on input from the technical work packages (WP3, 4, 5, 6 and 7) which are providing the communication and engagement tasks in WP2 with input about the uptake and onboarding of services, the adoption of use cases, and the development of the data spaces.

-There is a great number of actors and activities involved in raising the awareness of the project.
+There is a great number of actors and activities involved in raising awareness of the project.
 Therefore, the project has created a dissemination tracker to easily present which type of engagement and communication activities have been conducted and how many audiences have been reached.
-Although the D1.4 Dissemination and Exploitation Plan will go into more detail about this tracker, it is worth noting that this tool will serve as an excellent source of information for the communication task as well.
-Additionally, there is a list of KPIs and objectives that will support the monitoring and evaluation of the planned activities.
+The communication tracker included in the first periodic report demonstrated the overall very high communication and dissemination activity of the project team.
+Such activities will continue through the project's lifetime.
+Additionally, there is a list of KPIs and objectives that supports the monitoring and evaluation of the planned activities.

-With the various activities, training sessions, webinars, attending/organising events, online communication, direct engagement activities, to name a few, the communications and engagement taskforce of the EGI-ACE project aims to ensure all audiences and stakeholders receive the information, knowledge and content they would be interested in, and will become aware on how to benefit from the services and potential collaborations the project offers.
-The plan will be updated based on the visible results and updated periodically.
+With the various activities, training sessions, webinars, attending/organising events, online communication, digital and printed communications material, direct engagement activities, to name a few, the communications and engagement taskforce of the EGI-ACE project ensures all audiences and stakeholders receive the information, knowledge, and content they would be interested in, and will become aware on how to benefit from the services and potential collaborations the project offers.